andreistanica01/news-homepage-main/README.md

 ### Useful resources

-- [Josh Comeau CSS Reset](https://www.joshwcomeau.com/css/custom-css-reset/) - This helped me for XYZ reason.
+- [Josh Comeau CSS Reset](https://www.joshwcomeau.com/css/custom-css-reset/) - This helped me for resetting the worst css features.
 I really liked this pattern and will use it going forward.

 ## Author